WuphonsReach/ffiv-crafting-macros/Level7CraftingMacros.md

 ## L7/D50 CP178 3.0x

 If the recipe is at least 60 durability, adding a 4th "Basic Synthesis" on the end to get a 4.0x macro may be useful.
+This will likely be your primary macro up until level 18.

 ```
 /ac "Basic Touch" <wait.3>